 The English Baccalaureate (EBacc) was introduced in 2010 as a performance measure for schools in England.
 It was a new accountability measure that tracked how many students achieved a certain level in a core set of ‘academic’ subjects at GCSE level.
 The impact on the take up of arts subjects at GCSE has dropped drastically with arts subject associations calling for the abolition of this harmful and divisive measure.
 NSEAD have been leading the call to end the Ebacc for 15 years, gathering evidence and analysis to successive Secretaries of State.

-NSEAD General Secretary Michele Gregson said
+NSEAD General Secretary and CEO, Michele Gregson says:

 ‘The Ebacc created a hierarchy of subjects in our schools, with the arts being marked as low status.
 The consequence has been a reduction in curriculum time, fewer pupils opting for arts at Key Stage 4, teachers losing their jobs, and a whole generation denied real choice.
 Finally, our politicians have woken up to the damage done by this divisive measure, and have taken action.
 It has taken 15 years of vocal, well evidenced and creative campaigning to get here.
 Well done everyone who has raised their voice and united to end the Ebacc.’